C2SM/icon-vis/README.md

 For running the ipython scripts on Piz Daint, you need to follow the instructions on [JupyterLab on CSCS](https://user.cscs.ch/tools/interactive/jupyterlab/), which are summarized here for icon-vis:

-Load the modules daint-gpu and jupyter-utils
+Load the modules daint-gpu and jupyter-utils (before activating the conda environment!)

     module load daint-gpu jupyter-utils

-Activate your _psyplot_ environment
+Then, activate your _psyplot_ environment

     conda activate psyplot